-Just when you have almost finished, you’ll have the opportunity to pull off to view Arch Rock from below.
+Just when you have almost finished, you’ll have the opportunity to pull off to view Arch Rock on Mackinac Island from below.
 The famous natural landmark towers above the path and shoreline.
-Another couple hundred feet down the path, there is a parking area and stairs to lead you 207 steps up to the arch for a vantage point above the formation.
+Another couple hundred feet down the path, there is a bike parking area and stairs to lead you 207 steps up to the arch for a vantage point above the formation.

 At the intersection just past Fort Mackinac, take a left on Garrison Road.
 Skull Cave will be the first point of interest on this route.
 Once you have learned its history, stay right on Rifle Range Road until you hit a path known as Sugar Loaf Road.